gtvj/gtvj.github.io/_posts/2017-04-15-progressive-enhancement-more-coffee-than-mms.md

 #### I think of it as a hierarchy

- I like to think of enhancements as being similar to everything above &#8216;physiological needs' in Maslow's hierarchy of needs.
+ I like to think of enhancements as being similar to everything above 'physiological needs' in Maslow's hierarchy of needs.
 You can survive without them but it wouldn't be much of a life by most standards; that said, **I wouldn't want my oxygen supply to be reliant upon my sense of social belonging**.

 ### Everything else is an enhancement